-Each competitor is obliged to present his boat for scrutinizing and to assist to it.
-The preliminary things need to be done on before hand are his to do.
+Each competitor is obliged to present his boat for scrutinizing and to assist with it.

+The preliminary actions are to be done by the competitor.
 Should the competitor refuse to do so, automatic disqualification is declared.
 Should the results of the scrutinizing not meet the set standards for the class, this also leads to a disqualification.
-In this case the next in line results move up 1 place and will be then also be under scrutinizing.
+In this case the next in line results move up 1 place and will be then also be scrutinised.